chrstnai/christinas-repository/Final-Project.md

 2. Someone in the design program who could help me more visually and tell me what I was missing from the wire frame.
 3. A peer who was would be considered general public, being aware of this situation but not knowing too much about it.

 After hearing feedback from my user interviews, I thought a lot more about how to make this information resonate with my audience.
-Much of my feedback revolved around how to make this more personal besides inforgraphic.
+Much of my feedback revolved around how to make this more personal besides infographics.
 I had briefly mentioned to all of them that I did not want to use photos/videos of victims for privacy reasons but they all suggested ways of bypassing this such as using quotes from articles instead.
 Other ways I thought were notable were using color and type to draw more emotion.

 From my second interview, someone had mentioned if there was overlap between the type of hate crime and reported location.
 I could try breaking down the location (such as Georgia, NYC) and then separating the crimes from there.
 They also mentioned how there wasn’t a time frame for the Model Minority Myth section as this has been around for many years.